terraform-ibm-modules/terraform-ibm-hpcs/modules/fscloud/README.md

 As a result, several manual steps must be taken after deploying and initializing the instance to ensure compliance with the IBM Cloud Framework for Financial Services.

 - Enable Dual Authorization Deletion https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-manage-dual-auth
-- Switch Allowed Network policy to `private-only` https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-managing-network-access-policies
+- Switch Allowed Network policy to `private-only` https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-managing-network-access-policies (Note this can be set through terraform if `auto_initialization_using_recovery_crypto_units` is true)